UberHowley/haii-a5/README.md

 This week, our installation could be a bit tricky.
 The code to install and import everything you need is already in the Google Colab.
 We need:
 * _scikit-image_ # `!pip install scikit-image`
 * _tensorflow 1.15)_ # `!pip install tensorflow==1.15`
-  * If getting this error: `ERROR: Could not find a version that satisfies the requirement tensorflow==1.15`, you likely have python version 3.8 or later, which requires tensorflow 2.2 or later (As of writing, should be Python 3.7.1).
-You may need to downgrade your python version.  (we can enforce the Python version in Google Colab by clicking Runtime -> Change Runtime Type).
+  * If getting this error: `ERROR: Could not find a version that satisfies the requirement tensorflow==1.15`, you likely have python version 3.8 or later, which requires tensorflow 2.2 or later (as of writing, Colab uses Python 3.7.1).
+You may need to downgrade your python version (we can enforce the Python version in Google Colab by clicking Runtime -> Change Runtime Type).
 * _tensorflow_hub_ # `!pip install tensorflow_hub`
 * _opencv-python_ # `!pip install opencv-python`